 And importantly, “support reminds you that you are not alone in your struggle,” Dr. Breland-Noble adds.
 “It teaches you that you are worthy of love and care, and that other people will show up for you when you need them.”

-Like Bouchard, when Sortino realised she was bringing her burnout with her to Morocco, the 32-year-old relied on her systems of support.
-She turned to her husband, her mother, friends, and her pet bichon Isla.
+Like Bouchard, when Sortino realized she was bringing her burnout with her to Morocco, the 32-year-old relied on her systems of support.
+She turned to her husband, her mom, friends, and her pet bichon Isla.
 She’s also looked into online therapy and read many self-help books.
 Today, she’s still actively adjusting to the change she made and the challenges that have come with her new environment, like not knowing the language.
 She and her husband have thought about moving to another country, such as Germany, so they can start over yet again — this time together.

 But for now, Sortino is focusing her energies on trying to “be happy internally no matter where I am.”
 She’s learned that external changes can feel exciting and proactive, but they can’t necessarily solve everything.
 "I assumed moving would fix internal problems, but I still had a lot to work through,” she says, adding she’s been actively working to find peace and joy in her day to day.

 “I’m not waiting to allow myself to be happy until we buy the comfy couch we’ll have for the next 40 years, or until we move to the next place,” she says.
 “I don’t want to live my life thinking, Well someday I’ll be happy but can’t be until I get to the perfect place.
-I’m learning that you don’t need to have total stability in order to feel centred.”
+I’m learning that you don’t need to have total stability in order to feel centered.”